eyaget/academic-kickstart2/content/project/SecSES/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 Implementation of security and privacy aspects of smart metering data for an energy box in a smart home gateway.
+Please refer to the above links for details.